weepai/Discoverability-of-supporting-research-materials-for-U.S.-federally-funded-Covid-19-clinical-studies/README.md

 # Discoverability-of-supporting-research-materials-for-U.S.-federally-funded-Covid-19-clinical-studies
 Note: The Publications_Data Excel sheet contains data for linked as well as 6 found publications (with "found" publications referring to those that were not linked in ClinicalTrials.gov, but that were discovered by searching NCT number in PubMed using [tw] or [si] field tags.
-Note 2: Only linked publications data were included in the final analysis for the report based on this data (i.e., the 6 found publications were excluded from teh final analysis), as evaluating non-linked publications was out of scope for this project.
+Note 2: Only linked publications data were included in the final analysis for the report based on this data (i.e., the 6 found publications were excluded from the final analysis), as evaluating non-linked publications was out of scope for this project.